-Note that during the peak months of April to June, and at almost any major festival time (especially Diwali in Nov) the town’s population of thirty thousand mushrooms, room rates skyrocket, and peace and quiet are at a premium.
+Note that during the peak months of April to June and at almost any major festival time (especially Diwali in Nov), and even during weekends, the town’s population of thirty thousand mushrooms, room rates skyrocket, and peace and quiet are at a premium.

 At the centre of town, Nakki Lake is popular in the late afternoon for pony and pedalo rides.
 Of several panoramic viewpoints on the fringes of town above the plains, Sunset Point is the favourite – though the hordes of holiday-makers and hawkers also make it one of the noisiest and least romantic.
 Honeymoon Point, also known as Ganesh Point (after the adjacent temple), and Anadhra Point offer breathtaking views over the plain at any time of day, and tend to be more peaceful.
 4pm is a good time to visit, but don’t try to take clifftop paths between Sunset and Honeymoon points, as tourists have been mugged here.